 • You can only buy it in Japan at JR EAST Travel Service Center, JR TICKET Office (Midori-no-madoguchi), and Travel Service Center (View Plaza).

 • During busy days, expect to line up for a VERY long time at the travel center booth at the airport.

 • It is also available from the TICKET MACHINES, but it’s only in Japanese.
-However, if you are lucky, a train staff can help you with it.
+However, if you are lucky, a

 2. Keisei SKYLINER

 • It’s only a 41 minute train ride

 • All seats are RESERVED and it cost 2,470 yen.

 • You only pay 2,465 yen when you use an IC card (Suica, Pasmo, etc.)